About the FEBS Network

 The FEBS Network aims to provide a valuable online international forum for scientists working in the molecular and cellular life sciences, enabling them to share advice, news and insights, and connect and collaborate – with the ultimate goal of helping to advance progress in these research areas.

 The Network currently presents most content from its appointed experts and writers in four themed 'channels': Early-Career Scientist, Educator, Viewpoints and Research.
-In addition, a few 'rooms' host content for specific FEBS community groups or delegates attending certain FEBS events, or for scientists interested in particular subtopics.
+In addition, a few 'rooms' host content for specific FEBS community groups, for delegates attending certain FEBS events, or for scientists interested in particular subtopics.
 FEBS Constituent Societies are also able to post news in a FEBS Societies channel.

 Scientists and students from across the spectrum of molecular life science research, and those in roles supporting research, are invited to join the FEBS Network community by registering on the site.
 Once registered, you can create a profile page where they can present their interests and post relevant content, view ‘community-exclusive’ content on the site, sign up for alerts to areas of the site that interest you, engage with posts by liking and commenting, use the ‘conversations’ feature in rooms, direct message other registered users, and follow selected contributors.
 It's free to join the FEBS Network, and Users also benefit from free access to The FEBS Journal and FEBS Letters.
 You do not need to be a member of a FEBS Constituent Society to join the Network.

 The FEBS Network has developed from a collaboration between FEBS and its journal publisher Wiley, and is hosted using software from Zapnito, who specialize in creating expert-led networks.
 A FEBS Network Committee of senior scientists is overseeing the aims and strategy of the FEBS Network.
 To find out more about the plans for this new initiative from FEBS, see the 'Welcome to the FEBS Network' post.